JKBehrens/CoBOS/README.md

 `sim/config.json`

-Simuletion has 3 paramters.
+Simulation has 3 paramters.
 Two of them use the random function, so to be able to repeat the result, use the seed.

 * *Seed* - ramdom seed
 * *Allocation weights* - Weights determining with what probability there will be a task only for a person P(human), only for a robot P(robot), for both P(both).